manmeet0409/manmeet0409/README.md

 ### Hi there 👋

+I'm Manmeet Singh, a passionate web developer with a creative edge. 🚀 Recent grad in Computer Programming, I excel in front-end development, design, and precise data entry. 💻 My toolkit includes HTML, CSS, JS, and Python, and I love bringing ideas to life with Photoshop and InDesign.

+🌐 From collaborating on stunning websites to ensuring data accuracy, I thrive in dynamic environments. 🛠️ I'm a problem solver at heart, leveraging tools like Bootstrap and Git to craft seamless solutions.
+Let's connect and dive into the world of innovative web projects together! 🌟

+📫 Reach out at singhmanmeet0409@gmail.com or check out my work at www.manmeetsingh.me.
+Let's build something amazing! 🚀

 <!--
 **manmeet0409/manmeet0409** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.